mmu-dermatology-research/hardnet-cws/README.md

 Test metrics are saved to the ``metrics`` directory.

-For more information on the base architecure (HarDNet-DFUS), please refer to the original [repo](https://github.com/YuWenLo/HarDNet-DFUS).
+For more information on the base architecture (HarDNet-DFUS), please refer to the original [repo](https://github.com/YuWenLo/HarDNet-DFUS).